aslamabbas/sensu-trapd/README.md

 - **daemons section**: These are the arguments for the sensu-trapd daemon.
 When sensu is installed it creates the user:group as sensu:sensu.
 The same is used here.
 - **dispatcher section**: The sensu server has a socket opened by default to listen to external events. sensu-trapd dispatches the sensu events to this socket.
 Refer [1] and [2].
 The events are sent in json format and logged in the file specified by events_log.
 You can see some additional options in src/sensu/snmp/config.py
-- **mibs section**: Here the path to the converted MIB files and their names are provided here
+- **mibs section**: Here the path to the converted MIB files and their names are provided.
 - **snmp section**: sensu-trapd creates an SNMP engine using pySNMP.
 The attributes of this engine are provided here.
 The SNMP trap must be send with the same attributes.Change listen_address to 0.0.0.0 if you want it to listen to traps from other agents.

 ### Configuring Traps